karanrampal/triplet-loss/README.md

-# Template for projects

-This is a template, for future projects, which can be hosted on Github.
-After cloning and manipulating the git directory (deleting :wink:) it can be used as starting point for any other project.

-Contains starter code for model creation, training, testing and evaluation using Pytorch.
-Hence no need to create these from scratch everytime, just modify the relevant files for the particular project.
+# Triplet Loss

+This is a pytorch implementation of the triplet loss.
+It is based on the blog post by [Olivier Moindrot](https://omoindrot.github.io/triplet-loss) and the [Facenet paper](https://arxiv.org/abs/1503.03832) by Florian Schroff, Dmitry Kalenichenko and James Philbin.

 ## Directory structure
 Structure of the project